Evarcha flagellaris

-Evarcha flagellaris is a species of jumping spider in the genus Evarcha that lives in Kenya and South Africa.
-The species was first described in 2011 by Charles Haddad and Wanda Wesołowska.
-The spider is small, with a carapace measuring between 2.0 and 2.4 mm long and an abdomen between 1.9 and 3.6 mm long.
+Evarcha flagellaris is a species of jumping spider in the genus Evarcha that lives in Ghana, Kenya, South Africa and Zimbabwe.
+First described in 2011 by Charles R. Haddad and Wanda Wesołowska, the spider is small, with a front section, or carapace, measuring between 2.0 and 2.4 mm long and, behind that, an abdomen that is between 1.9 and 3.6 mm long.
 The female is larger than the male, particularly in the size of its abdomen.
-Both have stripes on the abdomen, the male being more distinct with four brown stripes contrasting with a yellow background.
-This is similar to the related Evarcha striolata, from which it can be distinguished by the presence of an orange scutum.
+Both have stripes on their abdomens, the male being more distinct with four brown stripes contrasting with a yellow background.
+This is similar to the related Evarcha striolata, from which it can be distinguished by the presence of an orange shield, or scutum.
 It can also be identified by its copulatory organs.
 The female has very wide looping insemination ducts that lead to heavily sclerotized multi-chambered spermathecae.
-The male has a long straight projection from its tibia or tibial apophysis and a whip-like embolus.
+The male has a long straight projection from its tibia, or tibial apophysis, and a whip-like embolus.
 It is after the latter feature that it is named.

 Taxonomy

-Evarcha flagellaris is a species of jumping spider that was first described by Charles Haddad and Wanda Wesołowska in 2011.
-It was one of over 500 species identified by the Polish arachnologist Wesołowska during her career, making her one of the most prolific in the field.
-They allocated it to the genus Evarcha, first circumscribed by Eugène Simon in 1902.
+Evarcha flagellaris is a species of jumping spider, a member of the family Salticidae, that was first described by the arachnologists Charles R. Haddad and Wanda Wesołowska in 2011.
+It was one of over 500 species identified by the Polish scientist Wesołowska during her career, making her one of the most prolific in the field.
+They allocated it to the genus Evarcha, first circumscribed by French naturalist Eugène Simon in 1902.
 The genus is one of the largest, with members found on four continents.

-In 1976, Jerzy Prószyński placed the genus was placed in the subfamily Pelleninae, along with the genera Bianor and Pellenes.
-In Wayne Maddison's 2015 study of spider phylogenetic classification, the genus Evarcha was moved to the subtribe Plexippina.
+In 1976, Polish arachnologist Jerzy Prószyński placed the genus in the subfamily Pelleninae, along with the genera Bianor and Pellenes.
+In Australian biologist Wayne Maddison's 2015 study of spider phylogenetic classification, the genus Evarcha was moved to the subtribe Plexippina.
 This is a member of the tribe Plexippini, in the subclade Simonida in the clade Saltafresia.
 It is closer to the genera Hyllus and Plexippus.
 Analysis of protein-coding genes showed it was particularly related to Telamonia.
 In the following year, Prószyński added the genus to a group of genera named Evarchines, named after the genus, along with Hasarinella and Nigorella based on similarities in the spiders' copulatory organs.

-Prószyński placed the spider in a new genus Evacin in 2018 based on its similarity to Evarcha striolata and difference to others Evarcha spiders.
+Prószyński placed the spider in a new genus Evacin in 2018 based on its similarity to Evarcha striolata and difference from other Evarcha spiders.
 This designation is not widely accepted and the species remains in the Evarcha genus in the World Spider Catalog.
 The species is named for a Latin word for a whip and recalls the shape of the male embolus.